Testing Policies

 Clocks will be maintained in each of the classrooms.

 Students are expected to arrive on time for scheduled exams.
 Students are expected to begin virtually proctored examinations at the respective course’s start time or as instructed by the course coordinator.
-Arriving late to an exam or starting a virtually proctored examination late when not due to technical difficulties reported to the course coordinator and IT staff are unprofessional and considered in violation of the professionalism policy.
-Grade sanctions for students arriving late to an exam are specified in each course syllabus.
+Arriving late to an exam or starting a virtually proctored examination late when not due to technical difficulties reported to the course coordinator and/or information technology staff are unprofessional and considered in violation of the Professionalism Policies and Procedures of this bulletin.
+Grade sanctions for students arriving late to an exam may be specified in course syllabi.
 Students who are repeatedly late for exams will be referred to the Professionalism Committee.
 If a student is late to an exam for an extenuating circumstance, proof must be provided to the Associate Dean for Student Affairs or Senior Associate Dean in order to prevent sanctions.

 Questions relating to exam content are strictly prohibited during the examination.
 Questions regarding suspected typing errors on the test (e.g. omissions, misnumbering, defective exam pages, etc.) are permitted, though may be addressed post-test in order to remain fair to students completing exams in alternate locations or on alternate dates.